SkygearIO/features/features/202-session-management/design.md

 When it receives a ID token from Auth Gear it creates its own session.
 Revoking the OIDC session has no direct effect on the third-party app session, unless both Auth Gear and the third-party app supports OIDC Session Management which offers single logout.

 If the RP is the same Skygear App, then revoking the OIDC session works seamlessly.
-It is because Skygear App does maintain a separate session.
+It is because Skygear App does not maintain a separate session.

 ## Access token, refresh token and session token